 Selection procedure of trainees: The Training School applications will be considered by a committee of PEARL PV Core Group members.
 The outcome of the evaluation will be notified by the Training School Manager.
 Thereafter the trainees will be officially invited to participate by a message sent by e-COST.

-Announcement of the selected trainees and their reimbursement: 3rd August 2020;
+Announcement of the selected trainees and their reimbursement: Middle of June 2021

-Official invitation by e-COST to participate in the Training School: first two weeks of August 2019
+Official invitation by e-COST to participate in the Training School: Middle of June 2021

 The applications will be evaluated based on the following criteria: